jhsu802701/rails_from_scratch_rails5/01-02-basic_scripts.md

 ```
 #!/bin/bash

-# Run this script before pushing the branch to GitHub.
+# Run this script before entering a "git commit" command.
 # This script enables you to make sure you've covered all bases,
 # shows the list of all files that were changed,
 # and shows the list of new files that will be saved